 Local COVID-19 information for the county of Kalamazoo, Michigan.
 Includes local statistics, State of Michigan Epidemic Orders, and information for employers.

-From the Governor’s website, all of the Executive Orders issued in 2020, many of which focus on COVID-19 in different capacities.
+From the Governor’s website, all of the Executive Orders and Executive Directives.
+Many of those issued in 2020 focus on COVID-19 in different capacities.

 From Harvard Health Publishing (part of the Harvard Medical School), frequently asked questions about the Coronavirus.